microconfig/microconfig/README.md

 * `env=` - environment name (Environment is used as a config profile, also as a group of services to build configs for).

 To build configs not for the whole environment but only for specific services you can use following optional params:
-* `group=` - comma-separated list of component groups to build configs for.
+* `groups=` - comma-separated list of component groups to build configs for.
 * `services=` - comma-separated list of services to build configs for.

 Command line params example: